Home

 That is a BIG difference!

-Say you just change to using fresh or unsweetened frozen strawberries in your smoothie every day.
-With that little change, you could easily lose 18 pounds in a year!
+Say you only switch to using fresh or unsweetened frozen strawberries in your smoothie every day from the sugar-filled strawberries.
+That little change could help you lose 18 pounds in a year!

 You probably know about some of the horrible side effects of sugar, such as the dreaded weight gain.
 But the dangers of sugar are not limited to just extra fat on your frame.
 Open your eyes and see how sugar side effects can destroy your health.